Man-of-Mischief/Man-of-Mischief/README.md

 I'm proficient in Linux administration and have experience in managing Linux servers, troubleshooting issues, and deploying applications on Linux.

 ### Python Development
-I'm comfortable with Python and have developed several applications using Python.
+I'm comfortable with Python and have developed few small applications using Python.

 ### Technical Support
 In addition to my skills in AWS, Linux administration, and Python development, I'm also experienced in providing technical support.
 I have helped users troubleshoot issues with their hardware and software, provided remote assistance, and managed support tickets to ensure timely resolution.